Rocky Mountain College

-Rocky Mountain College (Rocky or RMC) is a private college in Billings, Montana.
-It offers 50 liberal arts and professional majors in 24 undergraduate disciplines.
-In fall 2013, the college had 1069 enrolled students.
-It is affiliated with the United Methodist Church, the Presbyterian Church (USA), and the United Church of Christ.
+Rocky Mountain College (Rocky or RMC) is a private college in Billings, Montana, United States.
+As of 2023, the college had 991 students.
+RMC is affiliated with the United Methodist Church, the Presbyterian Church (USA), and the United Church of Christ.

 History

 Rocky Mountain College traces its history to the 1878 founding of the Montana Collegiate Institute in Deer Lodge, Montana.
-Renamed the College of Montana, that institution closed in 1916, and in 1923 its assets were incorporated into Intermountain Union College (IUC), located in Helena.
-A former president of the College of Montana, Lewis Eaton, founded the Billings Polytechnic Institute (BPI) in 1908 as the first postsecondary institution in Billings.
+Renamed the College of Montana, that institution closed in 1916, and in 1923 its assets and those of Montana Wesleyan College were incorporated into Intermountain Union College (IUC) in Helena.
+A former president of the College of Montana, Lewis Eaton, founded the Billings Polytechnic Institute (BPI) in 1908 as Billings's first post-secondary institution.
 RMC remains on Poly Drive, which leads to campus from downtown Billings.
-Intermountain Union relocated to the Billings Polytechnic campus after its Helena buildings were destroyed by a series of earthquakes in October and November, 1935.
+Intermountain Union relocated to the Billings Polytechnic campus after a series of earthquakes destroyed its Helena buildings in 1935.
 IUC merged with BPI in 1947, when students named their own school to create today's Rocky Mountain College.

-Since the merger of Intermountain Union College and Billings Polytechnic Institute in 1947, Rocky Mountain College has had the following presidents as leaders:
+Since the merger of Intermountain Union College and Billings Polytechnic Institute, Rocky Mountain College has had the following presidents: